ingar195/Arch/readme.md

-# This is currently just a draft
+# This is the script to setup Arch OS for the support team
+# You are free to add your profile to the script for modifications needed for your environment